 The Romans called the people of Romania Dacians.
 In 101-102 AD the Roman Emperor Trajan led a campaign against the Dacians.
 A further campaign was fought in 105-106 AD and the Romans crushed the Dacians at the battle of Sarmizegetusa.
-Afterwards Dacia became a Roman province.
-Settlers from other parts of the Roman Empire were brought in and the local people became 'Romanised'.
+Afterward, Dacia became a Roman province.
+Settlers from other parts of the Roman Empire were brought in and the local people became 'Romanized'.
 They began to speak Latin.
-However Roman rule was short lived.
-In the 3rd century the cost of defending Dacia from 'barbarians' became too great.
+However Roman rule was short-lived.
+In the 3rd century, the cost of defending Dacia from 'barbarians' became too great.
 In 271 Emperor Aurelian withdrew the Roman Empire south of the Danube.

 Waves of migrants then came to Romania.
 In the 5th century came the Huns.
-In the 6th century they were followed by the Avars and in the 7th century Slavs.
-Romania then gradually settled down and a feudal order was emerged.
+In the 6th century, they were followed by the Avars and in the 7th century Slavs.
+Romania then gradually settled down and a feudal order emerged.

 Then in the 14th century Radu Negru (1310-1352) united some Romanians and formed the first Romanian principality, Wallachia.
 Later in the 14th century another principality, Moldavia was formed.
 Most of the peasants became serfs (halfway between slaves and freemen).
 They were ruled over by aristocrats called boyars.

 Then during the 15th century a new threat came from south of Romania - the Turks.
 Both Wallachia and Moldavia fought the Turks and the notorious Vlad the Impaler lived at that time.